 Marriage and two children later, I’ve changed my definition of “busy.”
 With four people’s schedules to maneuver, I feel like the executive officer of a small company.
 No longer can I schedule meetings on a whim, run out to a studio to hear a mix at my leisure, or work out a song idea in my head while I’m driving or throwing together a quick dinner.
 I get interrupted … a lot.
 I work on less sleep.
 I get pulled in different directions, all of which I care deeply about, but require all of my attention at any given time.
 And sometimes, I get anxious, feeling as if no person or passion in my life is getting the best I can offer.

 In my situation, the solution was fairly simple: Make a plan and stick to it.
 That’s it.
 This didn’t mean make a plan and wish the plan were different.
-It meant get real, determine some short and long-term goals I could actually reach with the time, connections, and desires I had, and acknowledge when I reached them.
+It meant get real, implement time management skills, and determine some short and long-term goals I could actually reach with the time, connections, and desires I had, and acknowledge when I reached them.
 That’s all.

 But how do we make a plan when we’re not quite sure what activities will land us in the ballpark of the people we want to meet and the songs we want to write?
 We make educated guesses.
 Touring at the expense of promoting our gigs results in a waste of time.
 Writing the same song over and over again in our living rooms without playing them for listening ears doesn’t grow our writing style or our fan base.
 Musicians need to start thinking more like business owners.
 We need to understand the purpose of the music we create, whose lives we touch by creating it, and how to get it to them.
 We also need to define what progress looks like along the way.